-Game Design (0889)

-Prerequisite: AP Computer Science Principles & Teacher Recommendation
+Game Design (0889) 5 Credits Prerequisite: AP Computer Science Principles & Teacher Recommendation Full Year Grades 10-12

 This course provides an introduction to the fundamental technologies behind computer games as well as hands-on experience in the design and development of a computer game.
-Students will learn basics of programming to create their own games in Java, Flash, or other platforms at the instructor's discretion.
+Students will learn the basics of programming to create their own games in Java, Flash, or other platforms at the instructor's discretion.
 This course fulfills the 21st Century Requirement.

-Product Design (0891)

-Prerequisites: STEM or Technology Design
+Product Design (0891) 5 Credits Prerequisites: STEM or Technology Design Full Year Grades 10-12